-2. For a warming liquorice brew, add star anise to hot water in a mug and steep until you reach the right intensity.
+2. For a warming liquorice brew, add star anise to hot water in and steep until you reach the right intensity.

 3. Spearmint can be a warming herbal infusion, because of its intense flavor.
 Peppermint, by contrast, can have a cooling effect.

 4. Fresh peeled ginger is warming, but don’t overdo dried ginger as it can be a little bit too spicy for some palates.
 If you feel a cold coming on, a few cups of fresh ginger tea can fend it right off.